👩💻 kittyfarren.dev

 Design Requirements

-The key considerations for this project is that it must be small and pretty as in the BladeRunner film, have a BOM I can afford (under £60 for prototype), be manufacturable on the 10cm x 10cm hotplate I have at home (no BGAs) and have a battery life that lasts at least one full day at work or with preference a full week.
+The key considerations for this project are: that it must be small and pretty as in the BladeRunner film, have a BOM I can afford (under £60 for prototype), be manufacturable on the 10cm x 10cm hotplate I have at home (no BGAs) and have a battery life that lasts at least one full day at work or with preference a full week.
 These requirements guided all primary design decisions.

 Hardware